jeremy-donson/git-repo-stats/README.md

 $ git commit -m 'Added automation via post-commit hook.'

-# ** You should see the output of what you ran manually after each commit going forward. **
+$ echo '# ** You should see the output of what you ran manually after each commit going forward. **'

 ```